Why choose homemade cleaning products over commercial ones? Personally for me, they check four very important boxes.

 When it comes to cleaning stubborn marks and stains, vinegar may not be enough.
 Borax, on the other hand…

 Borax (sodium tetraborate or sodium borate) is a powerful natural bathroom cleaner.
+Even though it occurs naturally, it doesn’t mean it is completely safe.
 It is as safe as any other cleaning product but you will still need to take precautions, especially around kids and food.
 Avoid ingestion or direct contact with skin.
 It is a powerful base that can cut through gross buildups and is also a temporary water softener.
-Click here to buy all natural sodium borate.

 Lemon juice is an excellent natural cleaner due to its low pH and degreasing antibacterial properties.
 The citric acid combats alkaline hard water deposits.
 It is safe and eco-friendly but since it’s a natural fruit juice, keep it refrigerated so that it does not go rancid.
 Don’t use on natural stone and wooden surfaces.